Kitura/kitura.dev/en/starter/generator/cloudant_tutorial_bluemix.md

 $ yo swiftserver:build
 ```

 > ![info]
 Why not **swift build**?
-On MacOS the swift build command will not work if you have opted to include the [Embedded metrics dashboard](/en/resources/tutorials/swiftmetrics.html) capability.
-The [swiftserver:build](/en/starter/generator/command_line_tools.html#build-generator) generator works in all environments and should be used instead.
+On MacOS the swift build command will not work if you have opted to include the [Embedded metrics dashboard capability](core_concepts.html#metrics-dashboard-capability).
+The [swiftserver:build](/en/starter/generator/command_line_tools.html#build-generator) generator ensures the right options are supplied in all environments and should be used instead.

 ---